 The trip can be very tiring, indeed!
-It’s a good idea to stop for a break in the mountain village of Ano Viannos before arriving to Kalamaki in the afternoon.
+It’s a good idea to stop for a break in the mountain village of Ano Viannos before arriving at Kalamaki in the afternoon.

 If you are tired after such a long drive, spend the rest of the afternoon at the beach.
 In my case, Kalamaki became one of my favorite places in Crete.
 At night, head to the beach for a romantic dinner on the sand!

-I didn’t like the beach so much, so late in the afternoon I hiked all the way to the Red Beach, not far from Matala.
+I didn’t like the beach so much, so late in the afternoon, I hiked all the way to Red Beach, not far from Matala.
 The Red Beach is more relaxed and ideal for snorkeling.

 Rethymnon – 2 nights